dpryan79/libBigWig/README.md

 # Building without remote file access

 If you want to compile without remote file access (e.g., you don't have curl installed), then you can append `-DNOCURL` to the `CFLAGS` line in the `Makefile`.
 You will also need to remove `-lcurl` from the `LIBS` line.

+If you are building libBigWig using CMake you can instead pass `-DWITH_CURL=OFF` when calling CMake at configuration time.